Stilsi-dev/ITSECWB_RestaurantApp/README.md

 - Business logic enforced (customers can only manage their own orders and only while pending)

 ### Input Validation
-- Strict form validation (length, range)
+- Strict form validation (length, range, type)
 - Database-level `CheckConstraint`s
 - All invalid inputs rejected and logged